jrpool/jsonresume-theme-a11y/README.md

 That command will generate the output in two steps:

-- It will convert your source file to this theme’s format.
+- It will convert your source file (in memory, not as a file) to this theme’s format.
 - It will then generate an output file from the latter format.

-You will get only the final output file, not an intermediate source file.

 #### With `jsonresume-theme-a11y` commands

-This theme provides commands that you can use to get an HTML file from a JSON file in either of the above-described formats.
+##### Introduction

+By using this theme’s commands instead of the `resume` command, you can choose different options.
+Specifically:

+- You can choose between a terse and a verbose format.
+- You can get the input from any file, not only a file named `resume.json`.
+- You can generate an intermediate source file, i.e. a file in this theme’s JSON format, and then perform edits on that file before rendering it in HTML.
+Those edits can make use of options that are not available under the `resume` command.

+Conversely, however, you cannot choose to render the file in PDF.

+##### From a `jsonresume`-format source file

-If your source file is in the `jsonresume` format and your current directory is your local repository of this theme, you can first convert the file’s format, as follows:
+If your source file is in the `jsonresume` format and is in your local repository of this theme, make that repository your current directory.
+Then you can convert the file’s format to this theme’s format, as follows:

 `node convert [-v (--verbose)] [-i (--input) oldsourcefile] [-o (--output) newsourcefile]`

 - If not specified, `oldsourcefile` defaults to `resume.json`.
 - If not specified, `newsourcefile` defaults to `resume-a11y.json`.
+- If the --verbose option is chosen, array values of properties, except for properties of the `basics` object, will be retained as arrays in `newsourcefile`.
+Otherwise they will be concatenated, with a delimiter.

+Then follow the instruction below, using `newsourcefile` as your input.

+##### From a source file in this theme’s format

-Once you have the converted source file, you can generate an HTML file from it, as follows:
+If your source file is in this theme’s format, you can generate an HTML file from it, as follows:

 `node parse [-i (--input) newsourcefile] [-o (--output) htmlfile]`